steedos/steedos-platform/README_en.md

 [中文](https://github.com/steedos/steedos-platform) / [English](https://github.com/steedos/steedos-platform/blob/1.22/README_en.md)

 Steedos Platform  is a low code development platform with visual modeling and descriptive programming.
-It can easily create intelligent and mobile enterprise applications by clicking the mouse.
+You can easily create intelligent and mobile enterprise applications by clicking the mouse.

 <center style="margin:20px 0;">
 <a href="https://www.steedos.com/help/">  Docs</a>